 [P. 32.
 Universal Religion Formulated.]

 In other words, a “God-full” idol is a Deity, and thus worshippable, whereas a mere stone or statue or material object is NOT worshippable.
 God is, by definition, capable of taking any form for His body.
 And He takes a body/form at the sincere prayerful urging of devotees, through a consecration/vitalizing process called Prāṇa-pratishta.
-The Image incarnation is called the Archa-avatār of the Lord.
+This Image incarnation of God is called the Archa-avatār of the Lord.

 avajānanti māṁ mūḍhā